sbseltzer/love-bone/README.md

 ### Transformer

 Every actor has a Transformer automatically created for them.
-You use it to register bone transformations.
-This includes animations.
+The transformer is what calculates and represents the bone orientations of an individual actor.

 ```lua
 local transformer = actor:GetTransformer();